llingg/docs-opmanual_autolab/book/opmanual_autolab/40_localization_system/44_localization_demo.md

     laptop $ docker run --rm -e OUTPUT_DIR=/data -e ROS_MASTER=![YOUR_HOSTNAME] -e ROS_MASTER_IP=![YOUR_IP] --net=host --name graph_optimizer -v ![PATH_TO_RESULT_FOLDER]:/data -e DUCKIETOWN_WORLD_FORK=![YOUR_FORK_NAME] -e MAP_NAME=![YOUR_MAP_NAME] duckietown/cslam-graphoptimizer:daffy-amd64

 The `PATH_TO_RESULT_FOLDER` folder is the one where the results will be saved in yaml files at the end of the experiment, when you CTRL+C the above command to finish.

+## Visualize the trajectories

+After the localization is done (either offline or online), you can visualize the trajectory of each Autobot superimposed to your map using a jupyter notebook in the duckietown-world repository.
+Similarly to [](#autolab-map-making), launch `jupiter notebook` and open your browser.
+Navigate to `notebooks` and open the notebook `65-Localization-ShowTrajectory`.
+Change the values in the first block of this notebook to reflect the name of your map, the location of your trajectory files within the file system, and the name of the Autobot to show.

+Run all the cells, the last one will produce a picture of your map with the location of the Autobot at time `t=0` and a slider to adjust the time.